contember/docs/docs/guides/deploy-contember.md

 #### 3. Deploy your project

-Now you can deploy your project using Contember CLI.
-You'll need deploy token (you'll get one when creating project in Contember Cloud administration).
+Now you can deploy your project using the Contember CLI.
+You'll need deploy token (you get one when creating a project in the Contember Cloud administration).

 ```bash
 docker compose run -e CONTEMBER_API_TOKEN={{deploy_token}} contember-cli deploy {{your_project_name}} --admin {{your_project_admin_url}} --instance {{your_project_api_url}}